Meet Our Staff

 Sharon received her Master of Science in Forestry and Honours Bachelor of Environmental Management from Lakehead University, Thunder Bay, ON.
 Her previous working experiences at Lakehead University include helping students with registration issues and preparing annual reports for research labs.
 During her free time, Sharon enjoys hiking, rock climbing, and crafting.
 Her role at CIF-IFC includes assisting the staff in the coordination and delivery of national forest science programs.
 She is excited to use her strengths and knowledge to build a bridge between forest professionals and practitioners across the forest sector to promote sustainable forest management practices and researches!

+Isabella Boushey is currently on a leave of absence.
 Isabella has a Bachelor’s degree in Environmental Science and a Master’s degree in Renewable Resources.
 She spent the two years of her master’s studying carbon sequestration across different forest types in Quebec to help meet climate change mitigation goals, such as carbon neutrality.
 Isabella also worked for the Centre for Forest Research (CFR) with forestry professionals from across Canada as a research biologist studying urban forest growth in major cities across the country.
 In addition to her research background, Isabella also worked for the federal government on a multitude of environmental and sustainability projects.
 Her passions are geared towards sustainable development and encouraging gender equality in the forest sector.
 She’s very excited to be joining the incredible team at the CIF-IFC in 2021!